GoogleCloudPlatform/podcast/site/content/post/episode-32-trademe-with-emily-and-lester/index.md

 [Google Analytics 360](https://www.google.com/analytics/360-suite/) across their sites and apps, and using that data to tell the story of how their users behave.
 He uses [BigQuery](https://cloud.google.com/bigquery/) most weeks to answer tough questions, and for AB testing.
-He's also exploring Google Cloud Platform for text analysis, image analysis and machine learning applications.
+He's also exploring Google Cloud for text analysis, image analysis and machine learning applications.

 ##### Cool thing of the week